aha999/IssueTemplates/README.md

 However, a nicer solution would probably be to add something like an `UnstableUpdateCheckMode` to F-Droid.
 That could add a release but not update `CurrentVersion`, making it an "unstable" version.
 It would enable projects to e.g. use a different tag scheme for test versions.

+### ⚠️ Readme improvements

+I think that the Readme could be improved in several ways to be a more informative page.

+Example of a github readme i made for another project, which is not perfect, but i believe it has some of the more important points covered, regarding the project and the community: https://github.com/fr3ts0n/AndrOBD

+- Readme template from a topic-specific repo: https://github.com/othneildrew/Best-README-Template

 # Linux

 ### Flatpak support